MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 My own belief systems regarding money were&mdash;and still are&mdash;fussy and without much grounding.
 I save a small percentage of my income, donate an even smaller percentage, and spend the rest on a whim.

-It is quite humbling to realise how little I understand my own beliefs about money.
-More troubling, that I don't really agree with these beliefs, yet I still carry them around&mdash;and have done so for a long time.
+It is quite humbling to realize how little I understand my own beliefs about money.
+More troubling that I don't agree with these beliefs, yet I still carry them around&mdash;and have done so for a long time.

 Reading about financial freedom is uplifting as I understand and agree with the beliefs this idea proposes.
 And I understand the reasoning behind these beliefs.
-Sure, retiring in 10 years sounds great.
-But understanding my attitude towards and beliefs about money may be a lesson more valuable than early retirement.
+Sure, retiring in ten years sounds great.
+But understanding my own attitude towards and beliefs about money may be a lesson much more valuable than early retirement.

 ### The Science Checks Out

 We are diving in the deep end with this one.
 Science being science the results and conclusions are never straightforward or certain.
-So to convince myself&mdash;and maybe you&mdash;I had to do some digging around Wikipedia, Investopedia, scientific papers, and several news stories trying to explain said scientific papers.
+So to convince myself&mdash;and maybe you&mdash;I had to do some digging around Wikipedia, Investopedia, world reports, scientific papers, and several news stories trying to explain said scientific papers.

 #### Hedonic Adaptation
 Let's start with Wikipedia for this one: